The Best Holiday Gifts Under $100 from Amazon Prime Day 2020

 The holidays will be here before you know it, but there’s no need to panic.
 You can find major markdowns on a ton of affordable gift items during Amazon Prime Day for your loved ones, friends, co-workers, and anyone else who landed on your holiday shopping list.

-Ahead of Amazon Prime Day (which takes place from Oct.
-13-14), Black Friday and Cyber Monday, early bird shoppers determined to get their hands on great deals for fashion fanatics, wine lovers, minimalists, bookworms, foodies, gamers, and more, can search Amazon’s Gift Guide to find more great gift ideas.
+During Amazon Prime Day, Black Friday and Cyber Monday, early bird shoppers determined to get their hands on great deals for fashion fanatics, wine lovers, minimalists, bookworms, foodies, gamers, and more, can search Amazon’s Prime Day Gift Guide to find more great gift ideas.

-Kate Spade, Rebecca Minkoff, Coach, Michael Kors, Guess, Puma, Aldo, Karl Lagerfeld, Savage x Fenty, Levi's, Tumi luggage, Marc Jacobs, Skechers, Soludos, Superga, DL1961 jeans, Eddie Bauer, Adidas, American Apparel, Uggs, Lacoste, Vineyard Vines, Calvin Klein and Tory Burch are just some of the major brand retailers whose items are available on Amazon.
+Kate Spade, Rebecca Minkoff, Coach, Michael Kors, Guess, Puma, Aldo, Karl Lagerfeld, Savage x Fenty, Levi's, Tumi luggage, Marc Jacobs, Skechers, Soludos, Superga, DL1961 jeans, Eddie Bauer, Adidas, American Apparel, Uggs, Lacoste, Vineyard Vines, Calvin Klein and Tory Burch are just some of the major brand retailers whose items are on sale and available to shop at a deep discount during Amazon Prime Day 2020.

 Shop great sales on women’s clothing, kids' clothing, home decor items, kitchen accessories, camping gear, travel gear, winter clothing, beauty items, hair tools, electronics, home decor items, toys, designer handbags, sweaters, winter coats, sleepwear, designer dresses, sandals, sneakers, boots, designer sunglasses, activewear, designer backpacks, swimwear, men's clothing, shoes, diamonds, jewelry, loungewear, tie dye, watches, handbags, kitchen supplies, furniture and bedding, daily essentials, and more.